 COMMON NAME Dogwood, Red-osier Dogwood

-TYPE deciduous shrub, with bright red stems, dark green leaves, vigorous and spreading by suckers
+TYPE deciduous shrub, bright red stems, dark green leaves, vigorous spreader by suckers

-GROWTH ENVIRONMENT shrubbery border, woodland, wet boggy areas, best in sun to part shade
+GROWTH ENVIRONMENT sun to part shade, shrubbery border, woodland, wet boggy areas,

-SOIL moist, acidic to neutral soils, tolerates wet soils
+SOIL moist, acidic to neutral, tolerates wet soils

 ZONE 3 - 8